SpreadSheets600/Budget-Tracker/README.md

 # Budget Tracker
-My CS Group Project For Half Yearly
+Previosly - My CS Group Project For Half Yearly ( No One Worked ) Now - A Ambitious project That I Want To Make With Friends ( AGAIN ) Which Will Work :)

 # TO DO
 1. [ ] Fix The Visuals